Image guide··11 min read

 Why this site doesn't upload your files

 I'm Shahzaib Hassan, an AI automation engineer in Lahore.
-I build Toolbelt as a side project partly because I was tired of the same pattern: searching for a simple file tool, landing on a page that wants an account, uploading a sensitive photo, and ticking a "you won't train a model on my face, right?" checkbox on trust.
+I started building Toolbelt partly because I was tired of the same pattern: searching for a simple file tool, landing on a page that wants an account, uploading a sensitive photo, and ticking a "you won't train a model on my face, right?" checkbox on trust.
 The tools here all run client-side because they can — resizing an image is just math, and your browser does math just fine.
-If a tool on this site ever needs your data to leave your device (some AI tools will, eventually), it will be upfront about it and the data will go directly from you to the provider you choose, not through us.
+If a tool on this site ever needs your data to leave your device (some AI tools will, eventually), it'll be upfront about it and the data will go directly from you to the provider you choose, not through us.

 Frequently asked questions